The Tragic Real-Life Story Of Alice In Chains

 Jerry Cantrell's repetitive motion injury

-In an interview with the Los Angeles Times, Jerry Cantrell recalled that the road to their fifth studio album, 2013's The Devil Put Dinosaurs Here, was a painful one for him.
+In an interview with the Los Angeles Times, Jerry Cantrell recalled that the road to their fifth studio album, 2013's "The Devil Put Dinosaurs Here," was a painful one for him.
 The guitar maestro developed a repetitive motion injury and had to have surgery to fix the issue.
-According to Revolver Mag, the band had started working on the album soon after wrapping up their previous tour.
+According to Revolver, the band had started working on the album soon after wrapping up their previous tour.
 However, after recording just one song, Cantrell started experiencing excruciating pain in his arm, which he described feeling "like an icepick in your joint."

-It turned out that the guitarist was suffering from a cartilage injury he had been sporting since 2005, as the years of intensive guitar heroics had worn down the glenoid labrum in his shoulder socket in a similar way that sometimes happens to baseball pitchers, leaving the bones to essentially grind on each other with painful results.
+It turned out that the guitarist was suffering from a cartilage injury he had been sporting since 2005.
+Years of intensive guitar heroics had worn down the glenoid labrum in his shoulder socket in a similar way that sometimes happens to baseball pitchers, leaving the bones to essentially grind on each other with painful results.
 The injury and the ensuing surgical procedure set the musician (and the entire band) back several months.
 Still, Cantrell ultimately came to see a silver lining in the painful situation, as it forced him and the rest of the band to recharge their batteries before jumping right into a labor-intensive album cycle.

 Layne Staley's tragic death

-When the police broke down the door of Staley's home, they found the singer's apartment in a sorry state, and its 6'1 occupant dead and so withered, he only weighed 86 pounds.
+When the police broke down the door of Staley's home, they found the singer's apartment in a sorry state, and its 6-foot-1-inch occupant dead and so withered, he only weighed 86 pounds.
 Staley's place was full of various drugs and paraphernalia, and he was still clutching a syringe filled with the next intended dose of heroin.
-The death was ruled accidental, and caused by a "speedball" (a combination of cocaine and heroin).
+The death was ruled accidental and caused by a "speedball" (a combination of cocaine and heroin).

 Mike Starr's long fall from grace

 Alice in Chains and Starr parted ways in 1993.
-Layne Staley said that Starr left because he didn't want to keep up with the band's hectic touring and press schedule, while Starr later said that he was straight up fired because of his addiction issues.
+Layne Staley said that Starr left because he didn't want to keep up with the band's hectic touring and press schedule, while Starr later said that he was straight-up fired because of his addiction issues.
 Regardless of what actually happened, this marked the start of a long downfall.
-A year or two after his Alice in Chains days ended, Starr got in trouble for stealing luggage at an airport, and spent 90 days in jail.
-Later, he became something of a mainstay in reality shows of the Celebrity Rehab and Sober House variety.
+A year or two after his Alice in Chains days ended, Starr got in trouble for stealing luggage at an airport and spent 90 days in jail.
+Later, he became something of a mainstay in reality shows of the "Celebrity Rehab" and "Sober House" variety.

 The death of Mike Starr

-Mike Starr was a founding member and the original bass player of Alice in Chains, but according to Rolling Stone, his voracious appetite for drugs became his undoing.
-By the time the band's second album, the esteemed Dirt, came out, Starr's substance abuse issues were so severe that he and the band went their separate ways.
+Mike Starr was a founding member and the original bass player of Alice in Chains.
+But according to Rolling Stone, his voracious appetite for drugs became his undoing.
+By the time the band's second album, the esteemed "Dirt," came out, Starr's substance abuse issues were so severe that he and the band went their separate ways.

 Per Billboard, the last two surviving original Alice in Chains members, Sean Kinney and Jerry Cantrell, said in a statement that they were in mourning, requesting privacy for both themselves and Starr's family.
-Starr also received a huge outpouring of love from fellow drummers like Mike Portnoy, Matt Sorum, and Steven Adler, as well as others who have struggled with addiction, such as Mötley Crüe's Nikki Sixx.
+Starr also received a huge outpouring of love from fellow drummers like Mike Portnoy, Matt Sorum, and Steven Adler, as well as others who have experienced addiction, such as Mötley Crüe's Nikki Sixx.

 The William DuVall situation

-As John Benson of Reuters tells us, the surviving members of Alice in Chains (guitarist-singer Jerry Cantrell, bassist Mike Inez, and drummer Sean Kinney) reunited in 2006 without a particularly clear vision of the shape of things to come.
+As John Benson of Reuters tells it, the surviving members of Alice in Chains (guitarist-singer Jerry Cantrell, bassist Mike Inez, and drummer Sean Kinney) reunited in 2006 without a particularly clear vision of the shape of things to come.
 However, they soon discovered William DuVall, who ended up joining the band as a vocalist and a guitarist.
-In 2009, the new lineup released the fourth AiC studio album, Black Gives Way to Blue, and they've kept busy ever since.
+In 2009, the new lineup released the fourth Alice In Chains studio album, "Black Gives Way to Blue," and they've kept busy ever since.

 As you can probably imagine, this didn't sit too well with many people, who saw the death of Layne Staley as the end of Alice in Chains, as well.
 The band continuing with its new lineup prompted criticism from such fans, and as Loudwire tells us, in 2018 the band decided to fire a volley right back at their critics.
 Cantrell pointed out that DuVall wasn't replacing Staley any more than Inez had replaced former bassist Mike Starr.
 "We never looked at it as a part of somebody is replaceable, because Layne Staley is not replaceable, Mike Starr is not replaceable," Cantrell said.
 "Their period of time with us in the band, on those records is indelible and completely unique."
-The guitarist also noted that while the negativity toward DuVall was still ongoing in 2018, Alice in Chains is ultimately their band and they are free to "create new chapters" for it as they see fit.
+The guitarist also noted that while the negativity toward DuVall was still ongoing in 2018, Alice in Chains is ultimately their band, and they are free to create new chapters as they see fit.